Taikocuya/SOALE/README.md

 ## Element Efficiency

-The elements have been significantly balanced compared to the original game, which opens up new strategic possibilities.
+The elements have been significantly rebalanced compared to the original game, which opens up new strategic possibilities.
 Also, your party members now have strengths and weaknesses against certain attributes, which must be considered when choosing the right strategy.
 Each attribute affects one another in certain